-PickFu is a platform that allows you to perform A/B testing between two cover designs.
+PickFu is a platform that allows you to perform A/B testing between 2 cover designs.
 Simply upload your book covers, and the PickFu community will vote on which one they like best.
-This can give you a real idea of where your covers stand.
+This can give you an accurate idea of where your covers stand.

-And last but not least, print authors should build a 3D mock up of their book.
-This will allow you to see exactly what your book will look like from all angles — not just the top.
-For more info, check out my handy guide on how to create a book cover mock up.
+Last but not least, print authors should build a 3D mock-up of their book.
+This will allow you to see precisely what your book will look like from all angles — not just the top.
+For more info, check out my handy guide on how to create a book cover mock-up.

 You don't need to be an artist to have a great book cover idea.
-Most of time, following what works is the way to go.
-And because a great book cover idea can help bring success to your book, it's best to invest some time into it.
+Most of the time, following what works is the way to go.
+Since an excellent book cover idea can help bring success to your book, it's best to invest some time into it.

 When I shop on Amazon or look for books, I examine the book covers closely.
 If any book cover ever jumps out at me, I save the cover image in a folder I keep on my desktop.
-That way, when I go to design future book covers, I can look at all the ones that caught my eye and develop mine through their success — examples help to cultivate ideas!
+That way, when I go to design future book covers, I can look at previous design inspiration.

 At the end of the day, the goal is to sell more books.
-And a great book cover idea can help you do just that.
-If you want to diver even deeper, check out my article on how to master the science of book cover design.
+A great book cover idea can help you do just that.
+If you want to dive even deeper, check out my article on how to master the science of book cover design.

 How do I design a book cover?
 You can design a book cover by brainstorming about your book’s theme, characters, and title with a great graphic designer.